Functional and Decorative Mirrors: 9 Stunning Ideas to Transform Your Bedroom.

 Where should I place mirrors for best effect?

-Across from windows or near light sources to bounce and amplify brightness naturally.
+Across from windows or near light sources to amplify brightness naturally.

 Can lighting really affect my mood?

 Absolutely!
-Soft lighting can lower stress, improve sleep, and make your room feel more inviting.
+Soft lighting lowers stress, improves sleep, and makes your room more inviting.

 Top 10 Tips for Choosing Bedside Table Lamps That Blend Style & Function